-This color meter measures temporal behaviour of dyes under irradiation.
+The Micro Fading Tester (MFT) measures temporal behavior of dyes under irradiation.

 MFT tests allow to rank objects in collections by their sensitivity to light.